mmistakes/minimal-mistakes/_posts/2018-01-17-mail-analysis.md

 ## More personal analytics

 This was the first post in a planned series of personal analytics.
-Next I plan to map out my google maps data over the years and I also plan to dive into 2 years of fitbit data.
+Next I plan to map out my google maps data over the years and I also plan to dive into 2 years of Fitbit data.
 Stay tuned!